 In 1938, CBS acquired Columbia Records, its one-time parent company.
 By 1941, under pressure from government regulators, both CBS and NBC ended their longtime relationships with their respective talent management companies.
 The independent Columbia Concerts renamed itself as Columbia Artists Management Inc. in 1948.

 Frederick Schang, president of CAMI from 1948 until 1959, managed in his long career such performers as Enrico Caruso, Paul Robeson, Jussi Björling, Lily Pons, David Oistrakh and the Trapp Family Singers.
-Subsequent presidents of CAMI have included Lawrence Evans, one of the founders, Kurt Weinhold, who started with the company as a salesman, and Ronald A. Wilford, who came to CAMI to create its theatrical division.
-Mr. Wilford remains chairman of the board of CAMI, as well as chief executive officer.
+Subsequent presidents of CAMI have included Lawrence Evans, one of the founders, Kurt Weinhold, who started with the company as a salesman, and Ronald A. Wilford, who came to CAMI to create its theatrical division in 1970 and went on to head the company as Chairman and CEO until his death in 2015.

 The principle of cooperation among independent managers, which first inspired the company’s formation, is still firmly in place at CAMI after more than eight decades.
 The company was headquartered from 1959 until 2005 at 165 West 57th Street in Manhattan in a landmark building across from Carnegie Hall that was built as a dance studio in 1916.
 CAMI's corporate headquarters are now located nearby at 1790 Broadway, in a 1912 building at the corner of 58th Street at Columbus Circle.